 The Office of the State Human Resources Director may adopt special pay salary ranges for positions based upon pay practices found in private industry or other governmental units.
 Current special pay practices at the Employer will continue.

 Special Pay.
-The University may designate a position for special pay in the following circumstances:
+The Employer may, at any time, designate a position for special pay in the following circumstances:

 When a unique configuration of work requires skills, duties, or working conditions beyond those typically required of comparable positions;